 Take reasonable precautions.

-Take reasonable precautions regarding your and well-being, and let go of your need to predict and control.
+Take reasonable precautions regarding your well-being, and let go of your need to predict and control.

 Find ways to embrace uncertainty.

-Appreciate the excitement and possibilities that comes with uncertainty.
-Acknowledge that without suffering and adversity, you won’t be able value the good moments.
+Appreciate the excitement and possibilities that come with uncertainty.
+Acknowledge that without suffering and adversity, you won’t be able to value the good moments.